22 Different Types of Flies in Delaware

 Photo by Jari Hytönen

-If you live in this state or are planning a visit, you may be interested to learn about the different types of flies in Delaware that you might encounter.
+If you live in this state or are planning a visit, you may be interested in learning about the different types of flies you might encounter in Delaware.

-Delaware is home to various fly species, some of which are native to the area, while others may have traveled here from other parts of the country.
+Delaware is home to various fly species, some native to the area, while others may have traveled here from other parts of the country.

 In this blog post, we’ll discuss the various types of flies in Delaware that you can find and how to identify them.

-Keep reading to learn more about the various types of flies that you may come across in Delaware.
+Keep reading to learn more about the various types of flies you may encounter in Delaware.

 1. Bee Fly